 Android Device Warranties

-At the same time, don’t forget to lock in an all-important extended warranty for your Android device.
-Available for both new and used Android smartphones and tablets, Upsie
+At the same time, don't forget to lock in an all-important extended warranty for your Android device.
+Available for both new and used Android smartphones, Upsie

-is on hand with a range of comprehensive policies priced at up to 70 percent less than those sold by manufacturers and retailers.
+is on hand with a range of comprehensive smartphone subscriptions for just $9.99 per month.
 Coverage includes protection against a whole host of faults, including battery, power, touchscreen, camera, and audio failures.

 Find out more exclusively at Upsie.com.